 In addition to serving as a percussionist for the inaugural season of the National Music Festival, Irving has performed with the Category 5 Wind Ensemble, the Prince George’s Philharmonic Orchestra, The New Mexico Symphonic Chorus Orchestra, and served as the Principal Percussionist for the Howard County Ballet Orchestra.
-He also earned the Principal Percussionist of the University of New Mexico Wind Symphony and Symphony Orchestra, guest performer with New Music New Mexico and the UNM Health-Sciences Orchestra, and Principal Percussionist for Towson University’s Symphonic Band, Music for the Stage Pit Orchestra, China Band, and Symphony Orchestra.
+Other performance appointments have included the Principal Percussionist of the University of New Mexico Wind Symphony and Symphony Orchestra, guest performer with New Music New Mexico and the UNM Health-Sciences Orchestra, and Principal Percussionist for Towson University’s Symphonic Band, Music for the Stage Pit Orchestra, China Band, and Symphony Orchestra.
 Irving has also appeared with the New Mexico Symphonic Chorus, Quintessence: Choral Artists of the Southwest, and Musical Theatre Southwest.
-He has shared the stage with ensembles such as the United States Navy Band, the Concert Artists of Baltimore, and the Airmen of Note.
-Irving has played at venues such as the National Hispanic Cultural Center, Popejoy Concert Hall, Strathmore Concert Hall, the Verizon Center in Washington D.C. with Keith Urban and the Towson University drum line, the streets of New York City in the 2009 Macy’s Thanksgiving Day Parade, Oriole’s Baseball Park at Camden Yards, and other concert halls both domestic and abroad.
+He has shared the stage with prestigious ensembles such as the United States Navy Band, the Concert Artists of Baltimore, and the Airmen of Note.
+Irving has played at venues such as the National Hispanic Cultural Center, Popejoy Concert Hall, Strathmore Concert Hall, the Verizon Center in Washington D.C. with Keith Urban and the Towson University drum line, the streets of New York City in the 2009 Macy’s Thanksgiving Day Parade, Oriole’s Baseball Park at Camden Yards, and other venues both domestic and abroad.